ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcAdminObjs.md

 There may be classes whose trace output should be checked for each instance.
 However, since there will be many of these instances distributed throughout the system, it will be difficult to find unique object names for these instances.
-On the other hand, you don't want to control these instances on their own, but want to treat them as children of objects from other classes.

 A good use case for this would be e.g. Mutex and WaitConditions.
-The Trace Admin objects to control the trace output of the mutex or wait condition should appear below the classes using those mutex and wait conditions.

 The prerequisite is, of course, that the classes support method tracing.
-Within the ZSQtLib, in the NameSpace ZS::System wrappers were implemented around the classes QMutex, QMutexLocker and QWaitCondition, to whose constructors an instance of a Trace Admin object can be passed.
+Within the ZSQtLib, in the name space 'ZS::System' wrappers were implemented around the classes QMutex, QMutexLocker and QWaitCondition.
 This allows one to locate race conditions or deadlocks associated with these classes by inspecting the trace output.

-On the one hand, this makes it easier to find them in the Trace Admin object tree and, on the other hand, it is easier to find a unique name for these objects, since these names then only have to be unique within the higher-level classes.
+As a recommendation extend the object name of the mutexes and wait condition with the name space, class name and object of the class instance creating the mutex or wait condition and add their usages.

+Example:

+    m_pMtxWaitClass2ThreadRunning = new CMutex(ClassName() + "::" + i_strObjName + "::WaitClass2ThreadRunning");
+    m_pWaitClass2ThreadRunning = new CWaitCondition(ClassName() + "::" + i_strObjName + "::Class2ThreadRunning");

 Header File: